AI Apprenticeships in Oxford

 Life Sciences & Biotech

 Life sciences and biotech companies pioneering cell therapy and immunotherapy.
-AI apprenticeships help data scientists, research analysts, and bioinformaticians develop AI for drug discovery, clinical trial optimisation, and personalised medicine platforms.
+AI apprenticeships help data scientists and research analysts develop AI for drug discovery and clinical trial optimisation.

 Research & Education

-World-leading research and education institution driving innovation in engineering, medicine, and AI.
-AI apprenticeships help researchers, computational biologists, and academics develop machine learning models, manage research data, and scale research impact.
+World-leading research institution.
+AI apprenticeships help researchers and computational biologists develop machine learning models and scale research impact.

 Automotive & Manufacturing

-BMW MINI Plant and associated advanced engineering suppliers.
-AI apprenticeships help production engineers, quality specialists, and manufacturing leaders adopt predictive maintenance, autonomous systems integration, and smart manufacturing.
+BMW MINI Plant and advanced engineering suppliers.
+AI apprenticeships help production engineers and quality specialists adopt predictive maintenance and smart manufacturing.

 Cybersecurity & Tech

-Sophos, headquartered in Oxford, and other cybersecurity and technology firms.
-AI apprenticeships help security engineers, product managers, and developers build AI-powered security solutions, threat detection systems, and autonomous response platforms.
+Sophos and other technology firms.
+AI apprenticeships help security engineers and product managers build AI-powered security solutions and threat detection systems.

 Professional Services

-Professional services and consulting firms serving research, biotech, and innovation sectors.
-AI apprenticeships help consultants, analysts, and delivery teams build AI solutions, manage complex data, and support digital transformation.
+Professional services firms serving research, biotech, and innovation sectors.
+AI apprenticeships help consultants and analysts build AI solutions.

 Healthcare

 John Radcliffe Hospital and Oxford's NHS foundation trust.
-AI apprenticeships help clinical operations, IT teams, and administrators deploy AI across diagnostics support, patient scheduling, workforce planning, and healthcare analytics.
+AI apprenticeships help clinical operations and IT teams deploy AI across diagnostics and patient scheduling.

 Programmes Available to Oxford Employers